Teradata/developer-resources/docs/explore-and-analyze-data/magic-commands.md

 # Magic commands

-In Jupyter notebooks, magic commands are special shortcuts that starts with %.
-They let you do more than just run programming language.
+In Jupyter notebooks, magic commands are shortcuts for common tasks.
+The AI Unlimited magic commands enable you to connect to the engine and manage projects.

-JupyterLab with the AI Unlimited kernel supports these magic commands in addition to the standard Teradata SQL kernel magic commands.
+The AI Unlimited Jupyter Kernel supports these magic commands in addition to the standard Teradata SQL kernel magic commands.

 ## %workspaces_config